tbaka-akamai/docs/docs/marketplace-docs/guides/shadowsocks/index.md

 ## Configuration Options

-- **Supported distributions:** Ubuntu 20.04 LTS
+- **Supported distributions:** Ubuntu 24.04 LTS
-- **Recommended minimum plan:** All plan types and sizes can be used, though consider the amount of traffic needed for the VPN and select a plan with enough *Outbound Network Transfer* to handle the expected traffic.
+- **Suggested minimum plan:** All plan types and sizes can be used, though consider the amount of traffic needed for the VPN and select a plan with enough *Outbound Network Transfer* to handle the expected traffic.

-### Shadowsocks Options

-- **Shadowsock Password** *(required)*: Enter a *strong* password for your Shadowsocks user.
+{{% content "marketplace-required-limited-user-fields-shortguide" %}}

 {{% content "marketplace-special-character-limitations-shortguide" %}}

 ## Getting Started after Deployment

+Once the app is deployed, you need to obtain the credentials from the server.

+To obtain credentials:

+1. Log in to your new Compute Instance using one of the methods below:

+    - **Lish Console**: Log in to Cloud Manager, click the **Linodes** link in the left menu, and select the Compute Instance you just deployed.
+Click **Launch LISH Console**.
+Log in as the `root` user.
+To learn more, see [Using the Lish Console](/docs/products/compute/compute-instances/guides/lish/).
+    - **SSH**: Log in to your Compute Instance over SSH using the `root` user.
+To learn how, see [Connecting to a Remote Server Over SSH](/docs/guides/connect-to-server-over-ssh/).

+2. Run the following command to access the credentials file:

+    ```command
+    cat /home/$USERNAME/.credentials
+    ```

+This returns passwords that were automatically generated when the instance was deployed.
+Save them.
+Once saved, you can safely delete the file.

-Once the Shadowsocks server is up and running, you must install the [Shadowsocks Client](https://shadowsocks.org/en/download/clients.html) on any device or devices that you'd like to have connect to the service.
+To use the new Shadowsocks instance you must install the [Shadowsocks Client](https://shadowsocks.org/en/download/clients.html) on any device or devices that you'd like to have connect to the service.
 There are currently client services available for [Windows](https://github.com/shadowsocks/shadowsocks-windows/releases), [Mac OS X](https://github.com/Jigsaw-Code/outline-client/), [Linux](https://github.com/Jigsaw-Code/outline-client/), [Android](https://play.google.com/store/apps/details?id=com.github.shadowsocks), and [iOS](http://apt.thebigboss.org/onepackage.php?bundleid=com.linusyang.shadowsocks).

 For a full set of instructions on how to install Shadowsocks on Windows and Mac OS X, see the [Install a Shadowsocks Client](/docs/guides/create-a-socks5-proxy-server-with-shadowsocks-on-ubuntu-and-centos7/#install-a-shadowsocks-client) section of our guide for [Creating a Shadowsocks Server Manually](/docs/guides/create-a-socks5-proxy-server-with-shadowsocks-on-ubuntu-and-centos7/).